-Lemma 1: Mesh network is a polytope of dimension equal to no of available channel.
+Lemma 1 : Mesh network is a polytope of dimension equal to no of available channel.

 Proof: Entire mesh can be represented as vertices and each channel connecting one vertex to another vertex as links are edges.
 Now consider that there are three nodes with one source then linear can represent a polytope.
 Now we need to prove the sufficiency.
 Now consider a node inside a polytope such node can be represented by linear combination of other node (vertices).
-Now consider the node outside the polytope, then with the links from the adjacent nodes connect a new polytope is formed, hence mesh is always a polytope source can have $\underline{q}$ polytopes, then if q polytopes have QoS satisfied then entire mesh satisfies OoS limits.
+Now consider the node outside the polytope, then with the links from the adjacent nodes connect a new polytope is formed, hence mesh is always a polytope hence QOS is achieved for entire mesh.

-Theorem 1: Consider a mesh with $\underline{n}$ vertices and $\underline{p}$ edges, consider $\underline{q}$ source nodes of same type in a same mesh then $\underline{q}$ as would result in by the condition hence QOS is achieved for entire mesh.
+Theorem 1 : Consider a mesh with n vertices and p edges, consider \underline{a} source nodes of same type in a same mesh then \underline{a} source can have \underline{q} polytopes, then if q polytopes have QoS satisfied then entire mesh satisfies QoS limits.

-Proof: As per lemma-1, if $\max[S_e] \forall k = 1...p$ QOS is satisfied then that polytope QoS is met and if same is achieved for $\max \left| \mathbf{S}e^i \right| \forall k = 1....p$
+Proof: As per lemma-1, if $\max[S_e] \forall k = 1..p$ QOS is satisfied then that polytope QoS is met and if same is achieved for $\max \left[\mathbf{S}{e}^{i} \right] \forall k = 1....p$ as would result in by the condition